waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Post-Critique Strategy Updates
 - **LESSON 6:** Do not attempt to train low-level Pokémon in high-risk areas like Mt.
 Moon.
 This is inefficient and dangerous.
 Use the `optimal_training_spot_agent` to find safe and effective training locations before dedicating time to training.
 - **LESSON 7:** When a specific action or approach fails repeatedly (e.g., using a warp), do not get stuck in a loop.
 Test alternative hypotheses and directions immediately.
 Rigid problem-solving is a waste of time.

+# Post-Critique Strategy Updates (T8281)
+- **LESSON 8:** Defeated trainers can become impassable obstacles, completely blocking paths.
+I must always look for a way *around* them, not through them.
+The Rocket at (16, 23) on Mt.
+Moon B2F is a prime example.
+- **AGENT REFINEMENT:** The `exploration_planner_agent` has failed multiple times.
+I need to investigate its prompt and logic to improve its reliability before relying on it again.